isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 ### **Designated Flights**

-#### 2. What are the flights from Singapore to Hong Kong SAR designated by the HKSAR Government and Singapore Government under the travel bubble arrangement?
+#### 2. What are the flights from Singapore to Hong Kong designated by the Hong Kong Government and Singapore Government under the travel bubble arrangement?

 The designated flights are: